rachelAtFlatiron/rails-jwt/README.md

     3. on login submit: post logindata to api, on success set localstorage 'jwt' to received token, setuser to current user
     4. on logout: fetch post backend to clear anything, clear localstorage at 'jwt', clear current user state

+ ## Login
+1. fetch post /login and pass in username, password
+2. check if username exists
+3. use has_secure_password's authenticate to check password against password_digets
+4. if all is good encode new token based off user_id
+5. render json for user and token

+## Logout
+1. fetch post /logout
+2. clear current user
+3. clear token

+## Signup
+1. fetch post /signup with credentials
+2. create new user
+3. encode token based of user id
+4. render json user and token

+## Auto login
+1. fetch post /me on component load with token
+2. check if auth header exists
+3. decode token if exists to get user id
+4. find user by user id and set to current user
+5. render json: user

+## Etc
+1. record not found, record invalid
+2. before_action check if authorized where needed
+3. skip_before_action :verify_authenticity_token if authenticity error
+4. params